fpclass/lecture26/README.md

-# lecture24
+# Lecture: Type promotion & GADTs

-Code shown in the 24th lecture, which is on "Type promotion &amp; GADTs"
+Code shown in the CS141 lecture on type promotion and GADTs.